 Our Adelaide customers were reminded of the perils of live demonstrations when we had internet issues but they were quickly fixed by the Town Hall staff.
 The sound of Christmas carol rehearsals kept everyone in good spirits as we worked our way through the new reports in Calxa Online.

 The final leg was Calxa HQ where we met some of our local customers and introduced them to our team.
 We had intelligent questions on consolidation of multi-entity reports and praise for the speed improvements over the desktop software.

 Whilst the Calxa Clubs are over, the transition from desktop to online is continuing.
-If you missed us, watch the Web Chat from early December to get a preview of what’s coming up next.
+If you missed us, here is a help note that guides you through the steps.